39 Coastal Decorating Ideas for Your Beach Home

 13. Coastal Kitchen Ideas

-If you want to decorate a coastal kitchen, there are a few design elements to consider.
-For cabinets, opt for shades of whitecream, or blue.
+When decorating a coastal kitchen, consider a few key design elements.
+For cabinets, opt for shades of white, cream, or blue.
 With white or cream cabinets, a blue range and hood can make a dramatic statement.

 Modern Coastal Kitchen with Blue Cabinets